 2. But deaf people can’t hear sound.
 Isn’t that a disability?

 Sound is nothing but vibration.
 Deaf people are capable of sensing vibrations and engaging in the language of music.
-Bob Hiltermann is a drummer in the rock band Beethoven’s Nightmare.
-All of the the members are deaf and they use their entire bodies as their ears.
-This was the strategy employed by Evelyn Glennie, an acclaimed British percussionist who has been profoundly deaf since the age of 12.
-She tours regularly every year and commissions music she herself performs on stage barefoot in order to better feel the vibrations of the music.
-T.L.
+Bob Hiltermann is a drummer in the rock band Beethoven’s Nightmare — all of the the members are deaf and they use their entire bodies as their ears.
+This was also the strategy employed by Evelyn Glennie, an acclaimed British percussionist who has been profoundly deaf since the age of 12.
+She tours regularly and performs on stage barefoot in order to better feel the vibrations of the music.
+Meanwhile, T.L.
 Forsberg is a deaf singer.
 How is that possible?
 She sings using her hands, expressing herself with sign language.
 And if you still believe deaf people cannot be musicians, remember that Beethoven composed some of his most adventurous music when profoundly deaf.
 (And did I mention the rapper, Sean Forbes?)

 4. How long has sign language existed?

-The first recorded manual alphabets surface in the West in the 17th century, but the 18th century led to the creation of the first school for the deaf in France and the concomitant acknowledgement of the legitimacy of signing for the education of the deaf and hard of hearing.
+The first recorded manual alphabets surface in the West in the 17th century, but the 18th century led to the creation of the first school for the deaf in France and the concomitant acknowledgement of the legitimacy of signing.
 We’ve come a long way though, and recent research shows the existence of 137 different sign languages all over the world.